 posting by: Ieisha McIntyre

-Montgomery Improvement Association and then grew into a battle for civil rights that lasted a total of 381 days and included the participation of the entire black community of Montgomery, Alabama.
+Day three of our journey included a visit to Montgomery, Alabama's Rosa Parks Museum.
+Where we learned about the struggle for human dignity that was waged at first by a determined few of the Montgomery Improvement Association and then grew into a battle for civil rights that lasted a total of 381 days and included the participation of the entire black community of Montgomery, Alabama.

 After lunch, we ventured over to the Southern Poverty Law center.
 There we were warmly greeted and invited into the center where we witnessed the wall of martyrs.
 Those who have died in the struggle to obtain human rights and/or those who had had their human rights stripped away from them on the basis of their race, religion, ethnicity, or perceived sexual orientation.

-Southern Poverty Law Center we viewed a moving film which detailed the efforts and accomplishments made in the struggle for Human Rights and took the opportunity view the
+While in the Southern Poverty Law Center we viewed a moving film which detailed the efforts and accomplishments made in the struggle for Human Rights and took the opportunity view the Wall of Tolerance and to sign the pledge that states:

 By placing my name on the Wall of Tolerance, I pledge to take a stand against hate, injustice and intolerance.
 I will work in my daily life for justice, equality and human rights - the ideals for which the Civil Rights martyrs died.